lcd-dal/feature-extraction-for-CERT-insider-threat-test-datasets/README.md

 <a id="2">[2]</a>
 J. Glasser and B. Lindauer, "Bridging the Gap: A Pragmatic Approach to Generating Insider Threat Data," 2013 IEEE Security and Privacy Workshops, San Francisco, CA, 2013, pp. 98-104, doi: 10.1109/SPW.2013.37.

-## Run featureExtraction script
+## Run feature_etraction script
 - Require python3, numpy, pandas, joblib.
 The script is written and tested in Linux only.
 - By default the script extracts week, day, session, and sub-session data (as in the paper).
-- To run the script, place it in a folder of a CERT dataset (e.g. r4.2, decompressed from r4.2.tar.bz2 downloaded [here](https://kilthub.cmu.edu/articles/dataset/Insider_Threat_Test_Dataset/12841247/1)), then run `python3 featureExtraction.py`
+- To run the script, place it in a folder of a CERT dataset (e.g. r4.2, decompressed from r4.2.tar.bz2 downloaded [here](https://kilthub.cmu.edu/articles/dataset/Insider_Threat_Test_Dataset/12841247/1)), then run `python3 feature_etraction.py`
-- To change number of cores used in parallelization (default 8), use `python3 featureExtraction.py numberOfCores`, e.g `python3 featureExtraction.py 16`.
+- To change number of cores used in parallelization (default 8), use `python3 feature_etraction.py numberOfCores`, e.g `python3 feature_etraction.py 16`.

 ## Extracted Data
 Extracted data is stored in ExtractedData subfolder.